top of page

 To Trade and Pay — Silk Road and Silk As Currency

-After the Silk Road was opened by Zhang Qian (164 BC — 114 BC) in Han Dynasty (202 BC — 220 AD), silk and other products were traded from China to other countries on these international routes.
+After the Silk Road was opened by Zhang Qian (164 BC — 114 BC) in the Han Dynasty (202 BC — 220 AD), silk and other products were traded from China to other countries on these international routes.

 Moreover, because of its great value, silk served as currency in Chinese history, for people to buy stuff and pay taxes, for governments to pay for salaries and buy commodities from foreign countries, and for luxurious awards and gifts.